-Linda J Rae: Was your Father Headmaster at Martham Primary
+Linda J Rae: Was your father the Headmaster at Martham Primary

 Crew Turner: I went to Devon, Cleveland and Aberfoyle.
 Seem to remember there was a traffic accident outside the hostel in North Shields while we were there.
 Very exciting coming from sleepy Martham, never seen one before.

-Barry Hall: You were lucky to go, I had to help with harvest.
+Barry Hall: You were lucky to go, I had to help with the harvest.

 David Stretton: I went to Aberfoyle; I remember you and Mick Jenkins also Jean Davy from Thurne.